 We only share your information if:

-Some of our service providers may be based overseas.
-If we do need to send your information outside Australia, we take care to protect it.
+Some of our service providers and analytics tools are based overseas, including in the United States.
+When we send information outside Australia, we take care to protect it and use providers who follow privacy standards comparable to ours.

 We store your information safely using secure systems and processes.
 This includes: